 Boosting with protein

-If you’re looking to turn this smoothie into a meal, then I recommending boosting it with a plant based protein powder.
-Protein Smoothie Boost offers 10 grams of plant based protein, along with 4 grams of healthy fat and 7 grams of fiber.
+If you’re looking to turn this smoothie into a meal, then I recommending boosting it with a plant-based protein powder.
+My protein powder recipe offers 10 grams of plant based protein, along with 4 grams of healthy fat and 7 grams of fiber.

 Boosting smoothies like this lemon smoothie helps keep you full longer, as well as helps the body turn the natural sugar from this smoothie into useable energy.